 Skip to content Skip to footer

-Training course: scRNA-seq Workshop.
+Training courses: scRNA-seq Workshop.
 An introduction to single cell RNA-seq data analysis

 Course Description

 This course offers a comprehensive introduction to single-cell RNA sequencing (scRNA-seq) data analysis using open-source tools, with a focus on the rCASC package https://github.com/kendomaniac/rCASC.
-Participants will delve into experimental design principles, quality control for single-cell sequence outputs, and data reduction and clustering techniques to identify cell subpopulations.
-The course also offers an overview of the computational theory behind scRNA-seq tools, empowering participants to make informed decisions during analysis.
-Practical, hands-on sessions will allow attendees to work with real datasets and integrate results to extract meaningful biological insights.
+Participants will delve into experimental design principles, quality control of single-cell sequencing outputs, and data reduction and clustering techniques to identify cell subpopulations.
+The course also provides an overview of the computational theory behind scRNA-seq tools, empowering participants to make informed methodological decisions during analysis.
+Hands-on sessions will allow attendees to work with real datasets and integrate results to extract meaningful biological insights.

 Important Dates